drupal-graphql/graphql/doc/queries/references.md

 # Querying entity references

-Continuing on our previous example lets add a new field that in this case is an entity reference for example for a taxonomy term.
+Continuing on our previous example let's add a new field that is an entity reference for a taxonomy term.

-Again we need to do similar steps to add the field to the schema and add its resolver.
+We again need to do similar steps to add the field to the schema and add its resolver.

 ## Add the schema declaration

 The first step as seen in the introduction is to add the types and fields in the schema.
-We can do this directly in the schema string in your own schema implementation.
+We can do this directly in the schema string in your own schema implementation (`src/Plugin/GraphQL/Schema/SdlSchemaMyDrupalGql.php`).

 ```
 ...